Spring 2019 Pre-Registration

 Please take note of the full timeline for Pre-Registration, waitlist choices, Change of Program (Add/Drop) period and the start of Spring 2019 classes.
 The January Term timeline can be found here.

-NEW Release of student schedules, based on Pre-Registration and Lottery.
+Release of student schedules, based on Pre-Registration and Lottery.
 Students will be able to view their schedule in LawNet.
 Students should remove themselves from unnecessary waitlists.

-Voluntary Change of Program Period (Add/Drop) – students can add and drop classes in LawNet
+Voluntary Change of Program Period (Add/Drop) opens – students can add and drop classes in LawNet

 Change of Program Period (Add/Drop) continues – students can add and drop classes but will be required to take action on wait-list notifications, in LawNet